 The survey district will have to approve the plans and the new legal descriptions by supplying a stamp from the survey department.
 Typically, whomever you hire to do the survey will submit the survey to be approved by the department, but just make sure that is the case by verifying with them.

 - City plan review fee: $432

 Step 2: File a Zoning Permit

-However, if you are planning on developing something, you can apply for the relocation of the lot lines on the same zoning permit application for whatever you are going to develop, build, or open.
+If you are also planning on developing a structure, you can apply for the relocation of the lot lines on the same zoning permit application for whatever you are going to develop, build, or open.
 If you look at a bunch of different zoning permits, you will often see the zoning application say something like, “permit for the relocation of lot lines to create two lots from four existing lots (addresses) for the erection of attached structure for use as a coffee shop in space on the first floor and for 10 residential units on the 1st through 4th floors…”

 Step 3: Submit a Package to the Office of Property Assessment

 Besides determining what every property in the city is worth, The Office of Property Assessment is responsible for issuing your OPA account numbers.
 They must be notified of lot subdivisions and consolidations because it affects the value of the property.
 Plus, you need a new address and they are the ones that provide that/those.
 The following must be included in your package to the OPA:

 - Approved Survey